Introduction to Buying Wood Carving Hand Tools

 The harder the wood used on the mallet head, the longer it will last.
 The handle should be comfortable, and easy to hold on to.
 Here are some different wood carving mallets for different price ranges:

-Chip Carving Knife
+Buying a Chip Carving Knife

 Another common wood carving tool for woodworkers, is a chip carving knife.
 You may have seen a chip carving knife like this used in my marking & measuring buyer’s guide, but yes, it is actually also used for carving wood, specifically for chip carving, whittling and furniture ornamentation.